NisrinaNataraharja/Backend-Belanja/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Tektok-Chat Rest API is server api that used in [`Blanja application`](https://my-belanja.netlify.app) .
+Blanja Rest API is server api that used in [`Blanja application`](https://my-belanja.netlify.app) .
 This server manage all function and endpoint in Blanja app such as create, add , update and delete products.
 Authentication about login, register and getting profile info.

 ### Built With